What does it mean to have a ‘living will’ and is it recommended?

 Due to the subjective nature of this decision, it is advisable that you update your will regularly.
 This applies with regards to your living will and your last will and testament.

 A living will should be professionally drafted to ensure that the legal requirements are met.

-Contact VTC Attorneys to draft your living will correctly and ensure that it is legally enforceable.
+Contact VTC Attorneys to draft yours correctly and ensure that it is legally enforceable.

 Author: Lisbe Le Roux